 Property managers work for property owners, and are a layer between the property owner and a tenant.

 Every property requires a property manager.
 Property managers collect the rent, and generally deal with the admin of owning a property on behalf of a property owner.

 Because of this, it is easy for tenants to sometimes confuse property managers with property funds/owners.

 Workers in property managers can have the following titles

 - Leasing consultant

-Property manager fees are charged on one or both of the below
+Property manager fees are charged on one, or a combination of, the below:

-- On a negotiated value of assets under management (with more management intensive properties attracting a higher charge)
+- According to a negotiated value of assets under management (with more management-intensive properties attracting a higher charge)

 - On a transaction basis per lease renewal or new lease concluded